AISpaceXDragon/PrecogTask/README.md

 3.There is a Summary_of_Paper.pdf which solves the Paper Reading Task.

-4.There is a Presentation.pdf that contains the process and my conclusions.
+4.There is a Reposrt of Programming.pdf that contains the process and my conclusions.

+5.The .ipynb files contain the analysis of the LLM's output.